p4r1ch4y/smart_city_os/SUPABASE_SETUP.md

 ### 2. Database Setup

 1. In your Supabase dashboard, go to **SQL Editor**
-2. Copy and paste the contents of `database/supabase-schema.sql`
+2. Copy and paste the contents of `supabase_setup.sql` (in the root directory)
 3. Run the SQL to create all tables, policies, and sample data
+4. This will create 18 realistic sensors across major Indian cities
+5. Verify the data by checking the `sensors` table in the Table Editor

 ### 3. Environment Configuration